erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 as the returned number also have to be immediate values.
 This seriously limits how powerful algorithms that can be used.

-See section [Designing a PRNG] for how this generator was designed and why.
+See section [Implementing a PRNG] for how this generator was designed and why.

 A Multiply With Carry generator is one of the classical PRNG:s